Course Descriptions IME

 INE704 Stochastic Processes [3-0, 3 cr.]
 This course covers Markov decision processes, and chains stochastic processes.
 Prerequisite: Consent of instructor.

 INE705 Non-linear Programming [3-0, 3 cr.]
 This course covers nonlinear/continuous optimization methods.
-Prerequisites: INE701 Linear Programming or Consent of instructor.
+Prerequisite: INE701 Linear Programming.

 INE706 Decision Analysis [3-0, 3 cr.]
 This course covers decision analysis, game theory, Bayesian decision theory, and utility theory.